 Step 1: Open Demat account

 To do intraday trading, you need to have a demat account and trading account.
 There are currently many stockbrokers in India who can provide depositary services.
-Here are a few of them
+Here are the list of top brokers in india.

 - Zerodha Demat Account